 Alex Ruis assumes a subtle influence of the underlying symbolism on the minds of listeners.
 He experiences equality and freedom when listening to free contrapuntal music.
-Dictation in imitative music.
+Dictation and subordination through copying behavior in imitative music.
 Followership, sometimes suppression in homophonic music.
-Probably he is not the only one.
+Even in no-obligation styles.

 To be clear, he does not consider otherwise composed music to be wrong.
 His music is meant to be complementary, enriching.
 Offering a non-prescriptive opening to another world.
 Nor is the method of composition a matter of principle, rather a different-than-usual approach.

 If you take into account hypersensitivity as a prerequisite for appreciation, you could still assume that he is doing at least 700,000 listeners (0.01% of 7,000,000,000 people worldwide) a favor by releasing part of his music.
 If you further assume that the music industry will not cooperate without great financial gain, he will achieve only a fraction of that during his lifetime.
 Financially, he wants pro-rata compensation for all his efforts, and that is definitely more than parts of the music industry pay.